-TDM23 outputs are written to a folder specific to each model scenario (more details are provided in the Usability-Scenario Management section).
+TDM23 outputs are written to a folder specific to each model scenario (more details are provided in Section 2.8.1 under the Scenario Management header).
 Outputs from each model component, including those that are used as inputs to successive components, are stored in the scenario output folder.
 Along with the model outputs, TDM23 copies the full set of model parameters, generates summaries and reports, and writes all run logs to the scenario output folder.